Katie Allen (politician): 2025 candidacy

-Policy interests
+Political positions

+As of 2021, Allen was a member of the moderate faction of the Parliamentary Liberal Party.

 Beyond health, Allen advocated within the Liberal Party for stronger action on climate change.

-Allen is a long-time advocate for nuclear energy in Australia.
+Allen was a long-time advocate for nuclear energy in Australia.
 She advocated for nuclear energy in her first speech to Parliament.
 In 2019, she wrote an opinion piece in The Sydney Morning Herald called "Keep an open mind about nuclear power for our carbon-neutral future".
 In 2020 she told the Guardian Australia that the country needed to consider nuclear energy.

-Allen has been vocal on the need for education reform to support high achievers, support for rural GPs, Labor's Medevac law, the prospect of tax on sugar-sweetened beverages, the Liberal Party's Job Ready Graduate program, and support for LGBT rights.
+Allen was vocal on the need for education reform to support high achievers, support for rural GPs, Labor's Medevac law, the prospect of tax on sugar-sweetened beverages, the Liberal Party's Job Ready Graduate program, and support for LGBT rights.

-Allen is a Zionist, and visited Israel in 2019 on a study trip paid for by the Australia/Israel & Jewish Affairs Council.
+Allen was critical of anti-Zionism and visited Israel in 2019 on a study trip paid for by the Australia/Israel & Jewish Affairs Council.

-On 10 February 2022, Allen crossed the floor with four other Liberal MPs for an amendment to the Sex Discrimination Act to include protection for transgender students.
-However, reports said that Allen, together with fellow Liberal MP Dave Sharma, agreed to only cross the floor if their votes would not be decisive in defeating the Government on the issue.
+On 10 February 2022, Allen crossed the floor with four other Liberal MPs for an amendment to the Sex Discrimination Act 1984 to include protection for transgender students.
+However, reports said that Allen, together with fellow Liberal MP Dave Sharma, agreed to only cross the floor if their votes would not be decisive in defeating the government on the issue.
 Allen did not join fellow Liberals Trent Zimmerman and Bridget Archer in crossing the floor against the bill's controversial statements of belief clause.
-Ultimately Allen voted in favour of the final reading of the bill.
+Ultimately, Allen voted in favour of the final reading of the bill.

-Personal life
+Personal life and death

-Allen moved to the Higgins electorate in her teen years, and has lived in the affluent inner-city suburbs of Melbourne ever since.
-She grew up swimming at the Prahran Pool.
-Since 2004, Allen has lived in Toorak with her husband, Malcolm, who she has been married to for over 30 years.
-She met her husband in 1988 at the Melbourne Cup.
-Her husband works as a consultant and advisor across industries including finance, oil and gas, mining and private equity.